UniCourt/Search-Workshop1/docs/git/git.md

 # Setting up Git:
-## Create a gitHub account
+## Create a GitHub account
 https://github.com/

-Run following command to verify if Git works on your computer:
+Run following command to verify if git works on your computer:

     git --version